 Known as an essential ingredient in Japanese cuisine, “miso (味噌)” is a seasoning paste made by fermenting soybeans with koji and salt.

-Today, the Japanese soybean paste is fairly well recognized in many countries and in fact loved by many cooking enthusiasts.
+Today, the Japanese fermented seasoning is fairly well recognized in many countries and in fact loved by many cooking enthusiasts.

 Nama Miso (生味噌)

-Those usual Miso pastes are usually packed in plastic bags after being heated or 2 to 3 percent ethyl alcohol is added, by which the koji mold in the soybean paste is sterilized to inactivate.
+Those regular miso pastes are usually packed in plastic bags after being heated or 2 to 3 percent ethyl alcohol is added, by which the koji mold in the paste is sterilized to inactivate.

-As the activity of koji mold encourages the fermentation of Miso and makes the soybean paste mature, unlike normal Miso pastes, the quality and taste of the Nama Miso paste changes over time even after they are shipped to stores.
+As the activity of the koji mold encourages the fermentation of miso and makes the paste mature, unlike normal miso pastes, the quality and taste of Nama Miso change over time even after they are shipped to stores.

 But just because of that, Nama Miso is favored by many of those who are particular about the taste of miso.